-The Trust's schools' websites provide information about the school and is an opportunity to promote the school to a wider audience.
-It is primarily for an external audience and secondary schools have an online prospectus available for prospective parents.
+The Trust's schools' websites provide information about the school and is an opportunity to promote the school to a wider audience, primarily for an external audience.
 The school's website has a 'contact us' section that allows parents/carers to contact the school.
 The specific enquiry will then be conveyed to the relevant member of staff depending on the nature of the query.